DevPelz/integrating-celo-with-a-mobile-application-using-the-celo-wallet-sdk/README.md

 console.log(txHash);
 ```

-This code sends 1 cGLD to the specified recipient address and logs the transaction hash to the console.
+This code sends one CELO to the specified recipient address and logs the transaction hash to the console.

 ### Step 4: Add Account Balance Checking Functionality